smutindak/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 8- Script that adds 128 to the environmental variable TRUEKNOWLEDGE
 # 9- Script that prints the result of POWER divided by DIVIDE variables
 # 10- Script to display the function of power to variables
+# 11- Script that converts a number from base 2 to base 10